-The VIOHS MCSAP CVSP is overseen by the Director and by the Coordinator who administers the program to ensure full compliance of the deliverables and all federal and local mandates.
-The Coordinator's position is territorial and oversight includes program requirements and activities on both island districts.
+The VIOHS MCSAP CVSP is overseen by the Director and by a Coordinator who administers the program to ensure full compliance of the deliverables and all federal and local mandates.
+The Coordinator position is territorial and oversight includes program requirements and activities on both island districts.
 The Coordinator reports to the VIOHS Director; the Director reports to the VIPD Commissioner who is the Governor's Representative.
 Vouchers and mandatory financial reports are completed by the Coordinator, reviewed and authorized by the Director and entered into Delphi by the VIOHS Fiscal Officer, or by the Director.

 The USVI MCSAP program now has eight (8) full time certified inspectors and seven (7) part time certified inspectors, who operates under the VIOHS as a specialized unit.
-The VIPD continues to be under the monitoring stage of the Use of Force Consent Decree.
-The full time inspectors are required to conduct MCSAP funded and eligible activities 100% of the time with the exception of when they are required to complete departmental in-service training.
-Additionally, these officers/inspectors may be pulled if the department declares a "State of Emergency"; as seen with hurricanes and the more recent Coronavirus COVID-19 pandemic which still continues to impact activities locally and nationally.
+The VIPD continues to be under the monitoring stage of the Consent Decree.
+The inspectors are required to conduct MCSAP funded and eligible activities 100% of the time with the exception of when they are required to complete departmental in-service training.
+Additionally, these officers/inspectors may be pulled if the department declares a "State of Emergency"; as seen with hurricanes and the more recent Coronavirus COVID-19 pandemic.
 This also may occur when officers/inspectors are pulled for security details or the need for increased police presence.
-The effort to train and certify the number of inspectors through collaboration with the National Training Center (NTC) was successful.
-The newly certified inspectors will be distributed evenly per district.
+The effort to train and certify the number of inspector through collaboration with the National Training Center (NTC) was successful.
 When certified, training and re-certification standards needed for the inspectors must and will be maintained.

 Traditionally, most States uses inspection activities to be charged under Overtime.
 However, the USVI MCSAP program pay stipends (an allowable cost) to the assigned full and part time inspectors.
-For accountability, stipends are only paid after the verification from the Director based on conducting inspections and other motor carrier related enforcement activities, including but not limited to carrier safety talks, presentations to trucking companies, weekly inspections (without setting a quota) and participation in community public education events, etc. Stipends are paid when the certifications are completed.
+Because of staffing limitiations, officers (inspectors) are assigned to several specialized units.
+For each specialized unit assigned, the officers (inspectors) are paid a stipend for work on the assigned unit.
+For accountability, stipends are only paid after the verification from the Director based on documentation showing the conducting of inspections and other motor carrier related enforcement activities, including but not limited to carrier safety talks, presentations to trucking companies, weekly inspections (without setting a quota) and participation in community public education events, etc. Stipends are paid when the certifications are completed.
 If no activity can be verified as being done during a verification cycle stipends are not authorized or paid.